EDCD/EDDN/schemas/README-EDDN-schemas.md

 not contain any Cmdr-specific data (other than "uploaderID" and the "horizons" flag).
 In practice as of E:D 3.3 this means:

-* commodity: Skip commodities with `"categoryname": "NonMarketable"` (i.e.
-  Limpets - not purchasable in station market) or `"legality":` *non-empty string* (not normally traded at this station market).
 * outfitting: Skip items whose availability depends on the Cmdr's status rather than on the station.
 Namely:
     - Items that aren't weapons/utilities (`Hpt_*`), standard/internal